MicrosoftDocs/win32/desktop-src/WES/getting-and-setting-a-channel-s-configuration-properties.md

 ---
-title: Getting and Setting a Channel's Configuration Properties
+title: Getting and Setting a Channels Configuration Properties
 description: A channel is initially configured in the manifest (see Defining Channels).
-To get the configurable properties of a channel, call the EvtOpenChannelConfig function to get a handle to the channel. ms.assetid: '4ee44dae-b390-4d98-bcef-836b53b04860'
+To get the configurable properties of a channel, call the EvtOpenChannelConfig function to get a handle to the channel. ms.assetid: 4ee44dae-b390-4d98-bcef-836b53b04860 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Getting and Setting a Channel's Configuration Properties

 A channel is initially configured in the manifest (see [Defining Channels](defining-channels.md)).
-To get the configurable properties of a channel, call the [**EvtOpenChannelConfig**](evtopenchannelconfig.md) function to get a handle to the channel.
-Then, call the [**EvtGetChannelConfigProperty**](evtgetchannelconfigproperty.md) function to get the value of a configurable property of the channel.
-For a list of configurable properties, see the [**EVT\_CHANNEL\_CONFIG\_PROPERTY\_ID**](evt-channel-config-property-id.md) enumeration.
+To get the configurable properties of a channel, call the [**EvtOpenChannelConfig**](/windows/win32/WinEvt/nf-winevt-evtopenchannelconfig?branch=master) function to get a handle to the channel.
+Then, call the [**EvtGetChannelConfigProperty**](/windows/win32/WinEvt/nf-winevt-evtgetchannelconfigproperty?branch=master) function to get the value of a configurable property of the channel.
+For a list of configurable properties, see the [**EVT\_CHANNEL\_CONFIG\_PROPERTY\_ID**](/windows/win32/WinEvt/ne-winevt-_evt_channel_config_property_id?branch=master) enumeration.
 The channel's name, value, and message string properties are considered metadata and cannot be retrieved using the **EvtGetChannelConfigProperty** function.
 For details on getting these properties, see [Getting a Provider's Metadata](getting-a-provider-s-metadata-.md).

 You can configure many of the channel's properties at run time.
-The [**EVT\_CHANNEL\_CONFIG\_PROPERTY\_ID**](evt-channel-config-property-id.md) enumeration identifies those properties that you cannot set.
+The [**EVT\_CHANNEL\_CONFIG\_PROPERTY\_ID**](/windows/win32/WinEvt/ne-winevt-_evt_channel_config_property_id?branch=master) enumeration identifies those properties that you cannot set.
 To configure channel properties, the user must be in the administrators group and be running with elevated privileges.
-To set the configurable properties of a channel, call the [**EvtOpenChannelConfig**](evtopenchannelconfig.md) function to get a handle to the channel.
-Then, call the [**EvtSetChannelConfigProperty**](evtsetchannelconfigproperty.md) function to set the value of a configurable property.
-After setting the configurable properties, call the [**EvtSaveChannelConfig**](evtsavechannelconfig.md) function to save and apply the changes.
+To set the configurable properties of a channel, call the [**EvtOpenChannelConfig**](/windows/win32/WinEvt/nf-winevt-evtopenchannelconfig?branch=master) function to get a handle to the channel.
+Then, call the [**EvtSetChannelConfigProperty**](/windows/win32/WinEvt/nf-winevt-evtsetchannelconfigproperty?branch=master) function to set the value of a configurable property.
+After setting the configurable properties, call the [**EvtSaveChannelConfig**](/windows/win32/WinEvt/nf-winevt-evtsavechannelconfig?branch=master) function to save and apply the changes.

 See the following sections for examples that show how to get and set channel properties: